its-a-unixsystem/bydit/README.md

-# Bydit - Reddit Data Exporter
+# RedditAccess - Reddit Data Exporter

-Bydit is a command-line application that fetches your Reddit posts and/or comments, allows filtering by subreddit and minimum score, and exports the data in CSV format.
+RedditAccess is a command-line application that fetches your Reddit posts and/or comments, allows filtering by subreddit and minimum score, and exports the data in CSV format.

 ## Setup